Michigan Debt Relief Guide

 How Consolidated Credit helps Michigan residents find debt relief

-In 2021, Consolidated Credit provided free credit counseling to 4,539 Michigan residents.
-Of those, 197 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $9,211).
-The others received a free debt analysis and complementary budget evaluation, and they were directed to the right solution for their situation to get out of debt as quickly as possible.
+In 2024, Consolidated Credit provided free credit counseling to 4,539 Michigan residents.
+Of those, 854 went on to consolidate their debt with our help through a debt management program (the average amount of debt enrolled was $12,819).
+The others received a free debt analysis and complementary budget evaluation, and they were directed to the right solution to get out of debt as quickly as possible.

-We’d also like to congratulate the 255 Michigan residents that got debt-free last year with the help of Consolidated Credit!
+We’d also like to congratulate the 300 Michigan residents who got debt-free last year with the help of Consolidated Credit!

 Relief options to consider if you’re in debt in Michigan